gsalinas01/meme_stock_prices/README.md

 # meme_stock_prices
 Presentation: [Google Slides](https://docs.google.com/presentation/d/e/2PACX-1vRn1nLammvhjtL82N-8cUi9kMMcEskN5oxjqiU6lPaGUr0OKvJq94ZxSkmMC6jOHQNZ5nLYIMFumxyG/pub?start=true&loop=true&delayms=3000)
 ## Git Hub Branches and Communication
+Our main communication took place in the Slack messenger app, when a more detailed question/task/troubleshooting needed to be explained a video conference was set up through skype.
+Each member worked on their own separate github branch, and in individual files (This avoided excessive overlap during merging).
+When files needed to be combined the main contributor will be in charge of merging the files and the person with the squared role would confirm the merge.

 Team members:
    * Guadalupe Salinas: [branch](https://github.com/gsalinas01/meme_stock_prices/tree/twitter_practice_api_pull)
    * Ricardo Saldana: [branch](https://github.com/gsalinas01/meme_stock_prices/tree/Ricky_Stock_Hist_query)